ultrapalace/M0SS-101/build-guide.md

 <br/>

-## STEP 7: Connect the FCCs to the main board.
+## STEP 7: Connect the FFCs to the main board.

 - Use the same procedure in step 5 to install both FFCs to their respective connectors on the main board.